pratiktuladhar07/DEF-MFS-MVP/README.md

 # DEF-MFS-MVP
-This is the code repository for a minimum value product we are building to demonstrate our ability as a Data Scientist to Market Financial Star
+This is the code repository for a minimum value product we are building to demonstrate our ability as a Data Scientist to the Market Financial Star

 The MVP should have the capability to: